 - Rucha Deo from India, Band 8.5 (with a 9 in Listening)

 - Aung Zin Phyo Thein from Myanmar, Band 8.5 (with 9′s in Reading and Listening)

 - Nicoleta Roxana Poiana from Romania, Band 7.5

 General Training Module – 1st place

-- Chethan Harry from India, Band 8 (with a 9 in Listening)
+- Monica Jo from Indonesia, Band 8 (with 9′s in Reading and Listening)

-Congratulations to the winners!
-Hope you’re out, partying and celebrating, because such scores should not go unnoticed!
-To mark this occasion we are sending your certificates of achievement to your emails.
-Your IELTS results will be displayed in the IELTS-Blog hall of fame – please feel free to show off to your friends!
+Congratulations!
+To show our appreciation to the winners we are sending their certificates of achievement to their emails.
+Winning IELTS results will be displayed in the IELTS-Blog hall of fame – so if you won, please feel free to show them off to your friends!

-We look forward to hearing from the winners their stories of how they prepared and studied, and what helped them achieve success in IELTS.
+Hope to hear from the winners the stories of how they prepared and studied, and what helped them achieve success in IELTS.
 Anything they wish to share will be posted on IELTS-Blog without delay, so everyone can use the same technique and get a better score in their own exam this month.